 Twenty-one words.
 But I hang on them because they are one of my last threads to her.
 You see, April 23, 2016, was the last day I saw my mother alive.

 The cancer diagnosis had caught us all by surprise.
-Mom had had I put my life on hold and within a week was headed for Arizona.
+Mom had beat it.
+I put my life on hold and within a week was headed for Arizona.
 We were praying for a miracle.

 Miracles were in short supply last year.